diederv/JakeWarton/README.md

-# Jake Warton
+# Jake Wharton

-This Android project is a tribute to Jake Warton
+This Android project is a tribute to Jake Wharton

 # The challenge

  make an Android application that shows a list and a detail screen

  Assignment: Using the https://developer.github.com/v3/old rest api from github create an app which list the repositories of user “JakeWharton” and “infinum”.

  When the user taps a repository it should open a detail screen which shows the following information
  - the repository owner (owner:login, owner:url)
  - selected repo (name, url)